mshik3/AlgoTrading/AlgoTradingSetup.md

 - 50% broad market ETFs (SPY, QQQ)
 - 50% large-cap individual stocks

+### Position-Aware Strategy Logic

+All strategies in this system are now position-aware, which is standard in professional trading systems:

+- The system checks your current broker/account positions before making any trade recommendation.
+- If you already hold a position, the strategy will only recommend scaling up, scaling down, holding, or closing, as appropriate.
+- This prevents redundant trades, reduces unnecessary transaction costs, and ensures your portfolio stays in sync with strategy targets.
+- Position-aware logic is a best practice for risk management and portfolio rebalancing in institutional trading.

 ## 4. Position Sizing & Risk Management

 ### 4.1 Position Sizing